operatorai/modelstore/examples/README.md

 This directory contains examples of training models and storing them into a model store over different types of storage.

 The Python script in `examples-by-ml-model` iterates over all of the supported ML frameworks and all of the supported storage types.
 For each pair, it trains a model, uploads it to storage, and then downloads/loads it back.

 The bash script `cli-examples` has exaples of how to run `python -m modelstore` commands.

 ## Pre-requisites

-As with the main library, these scripts have been developed using [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv).
+As with the main library, these scripts have been developed using [uv](https://github.com/astral-sh/uv).

 ## Set up - examples by ML model